BorderM/Platformer-1/README.md

 12/02 - Updated health bars.

 14/02 - Updated how player variables are stored.
 Save and Load functions are updated to be separate from player.
 Minor changes to health bars.

+17/02 - No more jumping damage.
+Added a janky ass sword.
+Character now follows mouse movement.
+Left click to swing sword.
+If sword collides with frog, frog takes damage.
+When climbing ladders the sword will hide.
+Sword damage is equal to player power.
+I think i fixed the health bars???